You have turned-in this assignment. You can review the lesson and see your previous answers.

 Low opacity allows the layers underneath to show through.

-Let's look at this beautiful artwork here and let's really think about how acrylic paint's being used here.
+Let's look at this beautiful artwork here and let's really think about how acrylic paint's been used here.

-So acrylic paint can have high opacity and when it has high opacity, artists can use a coloured ground or base layer, so the ground is like a base layer, to set the tone, mood or an artwork.
+So, acrylic paint can have high opacity and when they, it has high opacity, artists can use a colored ground or base layer.

 So a ground can really set the emotion or the feeling of an artwork.